-Making baleage is a forage practice I'm happy to see people adopting in this area.
-It is the process of cutting hay, usually a small grain such as wheat, triticale, or cereal rye, baling it green the following day and immediately wrapping with plastic layers.
+Making baleage is a forage practice many people have adopted in our area.
+It is the process of cutting hay, usually a small grain such as wheat, triticale, or cereal rye, baling it green the following day, and immediately wrapping with plastic layers.
 The plastic cuts off oxygen and initiates an ensiling process.
-The initial equipment investment is substantial but harvesting winter small grain forage from land used for grain crops, provides two crops each year.
-This reduces the amount of grass forage harvested for hay allowing additional cattle grazing or grain/baleage production from land formally used for hay.
-If you are considering constructing a dry hay storage barn, I would encourage the money for that project be spent on a hay wrapper and hay harvest equipment capable of handling green hay.
-University of Kentucky Extension Forage Specialist Dr. Jimmy Henning prepared the following comments on the topic of baleage.
+The initial equipment investment is substantial, but harvesting winter small-grain forage from land used for grain crops provides two crops each year.
+This reduces the grass forage harvested for hay, allowing additional cattle grazing or grain/baleage production from land formerly used for hay.
+If you are considering constructing a dry hay storage barn, I would encourage the money for that project to be spent on a hay wrapper and hay harvest equipment capable of handling green hay.
+University of Kentucky Extension Forage Specialist Dr. Jimmy Henning prepared the following comments on baleage.

 Making baleage is a fairly simple process.
-It requires rakes and balers that can handle a heavy green crop as well as access to a hay wrapper.
+It requires rakes and balers that can handle a heavy green crop and access to a hay wrapper.
 A conditioning mower is less necessary with baleage than hay because stems are not completely dry with baleage.

 Inline wrappers are the most common type of baleage equipment.
 These machines will wrap more bales per hour and use less plastic than the individual bale wrappers.
 Baleage is an anaerobic process.
 In order for the forage to ensile, the bale needs to be tightly rolled in the baler chamber, squeezing out as much air as possible.
 It should be wrapped with at least 6 layers of plastic and preferably 8.
-Be sure to patch any holes in the plastic with tape made for the application to ensure an air tight seal.
-Use more plastic when transitioning between bales of different size in the line because this area will stretch plastic leaving it prone to tear.
+Be sure to patch any holes in the plastic with tape made for the application to ensure an airtight seal.
+Use more plastic when transitioning between bales of different sizes in the line because this area will stretch the plastic, leaving it prone to tear.